profOnno/databank/README.md

 interface for developing persistence code, and then at deployment time you can decide what driver to use.

-There are two drivers included in this package: 'memory' and 'caching'.
+There are three drivers included in this package: 'memory', 'partitioning', and 'caching'.
 The first is great for development but pretty bad for production.

 There are a few drivers not in this package.
 You can search for them on npm; they all start with 'databank-'.
-So, 'databank-leveldb', 'databank-mongodb', 'databank-memcached', 'databank-redis'.
+So, 'databank-leveldb', 'databank-mongodb', 'databank-memcached', 'databank-redis', 'databank-disk'.

 ## Installation